olsonac/serial_position_effects_in_aphasia/doc/README.md

 - `random_samples:` The number of permutations to use for permutation testing of cumulative error and cumulative preserved values (currently 100)
 - `do_simulations:` TRUE/FALSE value.
 If TRUE do permutation testing of cumulative error and cumulative preserved models (simulations take more time, so there are times when this should be FALSE -- e.g. testing something that doesn't impact the simulations section)

-In the `test:` section a different set of the parameters listed above can be set.
+If the `test` configuration is chosen below, a different set of the parameters listed above can be set.
 One common use is to set a different `patient_param_file:` This is typically used, for example, if a single participant needs to be analyzed without doing all of the other participants.
 A file that has just a line for the single participant can be added and then the 'test' option can be set in the file `AnalyzePatientList.R` in the following section:

 ```
 #Sys.setenv(R_CONFIG_ACTIVE = "test")  # uncomment to test
 #Sys.setenv(R_CONFIG_ACTIVE = "naming")
 Sys.setenv(R_CONFIG_ACTIVE = "default")
+#Sys.setenv(R_CONFIG_ACTIVE = "no_fractional_values")
 ```

-In the `naming:` section a different set of parameters can be set.
-This is typically used to choose a different `patient_parm_file` including just those participants who did the naming task.
+The `naming` configuration can be chosen to analyze results from the naming task.
+A different set of parameters will be set and, in particular, a different `patient_parm_file` will be used that includes only those participants who did the naming task.

+If the 'no_fractional_values' configuration is chosen, fractional values in the present/absent field, that were included when the position of origin for a phoneme was ambiguous, are removed before analysis, so the analysis is based on 0/1 values only.
+Results from these analyses are in folders under ./output/no_frac.

 In the `patient_parm_file:` (e.g. repetition_patient_list_csv), the following parameters are set:
 - `patient` Participant identifier (name of the directory under the data directory that has raw data for this participant, currently a two-letter identifier for each participant)